Steel Framed House Mortgage

 But in terms of lender fees and product charges, there shouldn’t really be any more fees, depending on the lender.
 If you’re doing a self-build with a steel frame, that’s different.
 But if you’re buying existing property then there shouldn’t really be any additional cost.

-Yes, and I have experience of doing that.
+Yes it’s often possible, and I have experience of doing that.
 It’s all to do with the property criteria that the lender has, which informs whether they are going to be willing to lend on that property.
 Will it provide suitable security for them?
-If the answer is yes for both of those, you can go ahead and get a Buy to Let mortgage on a steel framed property.
+If the answer is yes for both of those, you can usually go ahead and get a Buy to Let mortgage on a steel framed property.

 If you’ve got bad credit, you can still potentially get a mortgage on a steel framed house.
 We would just go through what the bad credit is – is it just a couple of late payments like CCJs and bankruptcies?